truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/ConfigMinioEnterprise.md

 ![MinIOEnterpriseAppNameAndVersion](/images/SCALE/22.12/MinIOEnterpriseAppNameAndVersion.png "MinIO Enterprise Appliation Name and Version")

-Enter a name for your MinIO application deployment if not using the default value. **Version** populates with the current MinIO version.
+Enter a name for your MinIO application deployment.
+A default value is provided but can be overriden. **Version** populates with the current MinIO version.

 Next, enter your MinIO administration user credentials (i.e., root user) in the **Root User** and **Root Password** fields.